Easy Streusel Crumb Topping (No Nuts or Oats)

-A few weeks ago I was baking some mini coffee cakes and had leftover streusel topping.
-I didn’t know what to do with it so I baked it to see what would happen.
-As a trained pastry chef I always like to experiment in the kitchen!
+I was baking mini berry coffee cakes and had some leftover streusel (obvs the best part).
+I didnt want it to go to waste so I baked it to see what would happen.
+As a trained pastry chef I experiment a lot in the kitchen- some times things work and sometimes they don’t!
+This time it did!

 Ingredients you need